-As the nation's largest correctional agency, the BOP is responsible for the incarceration of nearly 189,000 inmates.
-As of April 13, 2017, system-wide, the BOP was operating at 14 percent over rated capacity; however, crowding remains a special concern at high security facilities, which are 25 percent over rated capacity.
+As the nation's largest correctional agency, the BOP is responsible for the incarceration of over 180,000 inmates.
+As of December 13, 2018, system-wide, the BOP was operating at 13 percent over rated capacity; however, crowding remains a special concern at high security facilities, which are 22 percent over rated capacity.
 Rated capacity is the baseline used to calculate prison crowding, and is essential to managing the BOP's inmate population to distribute the population throughout the system efficiently and equitably.
-The calculation for determining rated capacity involves stratified double bunking across all security levels and includes the following formulas: minimum and low security institutions at 100 percent double bunking; medium security institutions at 25 percent double bunking.
+The calculation for determining rated capacity involves stratified double bunking across all security levels and includes the following formulas: minimum and low security institutions at 100 percent double bunking; medium security institutions at 50 percent double bunking; and high security institutions at 25 percent double bunking.

-The chart describes the statistics of the inmates housed in these facilities.
 There is a much higher incidence of serious assaults by inmates on staff at high and medium security institutions than at the lower security facilities.

 The Government Accountability Office (GAO) released a report on the BOP titled Growing Inmate Crowding Negatively Affects Inmates, Staff, and Infrastructure (GAO-12-743), September 2012.
-GAO states "According to BOP and our observations, the growth of the federal inmate population and related crowding have negatively affected inmates housed in BOP institutions, institution staff, and the infrastructure of BOP facilities, and have contributed to inmate misconduct, which affects staff and inmate security and safety."
+GAO states, "According to BOP and our observations, the growth of the federal inmate population and related crowding have negatively affected inmates housed in BOP institutions, institution staff, and the infrastructure of BOP facilities, and have contributed to inmate misconduct, which affects staff and inmate security and safety."